 Campus administrators are responsible for determining access rights and hours.
 The campus facilities are typically open and accessible to students, associates, and visitors during normal building hours and into the evening hours, depending on class and activity schedules.
 In general, the building and parking areas are secured after the last class in the building ends, although some administrative offices are secured after normal business hours.
-Physical security of the building is the responsibility of the Executive Director, Security and Risk Management or designee through contracted security partners who actively patrol the campus and respond to calls for service.
+Physical security of the building is the responsibility of the Vice President, Safety & Security through contracted security partners who actively patrol the campus and respond to calls for service.
 Security is enhanced through utilization of security technology (such as: electronic access control systems, alarm systems, and where appropriate, CCTV systems).
 Facilities and landscaping are maintained in a manner that minimizes unsafe conditions.
 Contracted security partners and Facilities Technicians regularly evaluate campus buildings and grounds, and report malfunctioning lights and other unsafe physical conditions to the appropriate department for correction.

-The Executive Director, Security and Risk Management or designee conducts periodic risk assessments of all campuses.
-Students, associates, and faculty are invited to review and to offer suggestions where additional lighting or physical improvements may enhance the overall safety and security of the area.
+The Vice President, Safety & Security conducts periodic risk assessments of all campuses.
+Students, associates, and faculty are invited to review and to offer suggestions about where additional lighting or physical improvements may enhance the overall safety and security of the area.
 To request a copy of the risk assessment or to report potentially unsafe or hazardous conditions, contact the Global Security Operations Center (GSOC) at any time by calling (855) 955-9911.